wiwaterhouse/wiwaterhouse/Ob-William/So it begins - Rock and IT.md

 - Point person owns issue, gets to next step/person who can help more
 ### Points of cross training
 - Security role to be made for IT, add permissions as needed to specific things
+- Do we still need a- accounts?
+### Project merging
 -